rayjohnson/qnap-docker/DockerSetup.md

-# How to get you Mac to talk to docker on QNAP server
+# How to get your Mac to talk to docker on QNAP server

 To get your Mac to talk to the QNAP server we can use docker-machine to manage that connection.
 That can be very useful if you are already using